camilasan/make-popcorn/README.md

 9. Because it is platform specific, cmake was created. cmake is a software that generates Makefiles for the specified platform.

 10. "It takes too long to compile." - when we are talking about compiled languages, it might mean too many source files or dependencies.
-See (Writing makefiles)[https://www.cs.bu.edu/teaching/cpp/writing-makefiles/].
+See [Writing makefiles](https://www.cs.bu.edu/teaching/cpp/writing-makefiles/).

 # Conclusion